tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ## Revoke a user delegation SAS

-If you believe that an SAS has been compromised, you should revoke it.
+If you believe that a SAS has been compromised, you should revoke it.
 You can revoke a user delegation SAS either by revoking the user delegation key, or by changing or removing RBAC role assignments for the security principal that's used to create the SAS.

 > [!IMPORTANT]
 > Both the user delegation key and RBAC role assignments are cached by Azure Storage, so there may be a delay between when you initiate the process of revocation and when an existing user delegation SAS becomes invalid.